AliciaFrederick/choice-and-chance/content/Game.md

 Form Creation:
 Spell effect 3
-Increase Distance 2
+Increase Distance by 1 zone = 2
-Increase Duration 2
+Increase Duration by 1 category = 2
-Increase Damage 2
+Increase Damage by 1 = 2
-Increase Targets 2
+Increase Targets by 1 = 2

 #### Skills List